Ferdinand-Philippe, Duke of Orléans, Prince Royal, Prince of Orléans

 Ferdinand was an enlightened patron of literature, music, and the fine arts.
 In his apartments at the Tuileries Palace, he collected objects from the Middle Ages and the Renaissance, ceramics, furniture, and contemporary paintings.
 He was also a talented draftsman and engraver.

-In July 1842, Ferdinand was scheduled to leave on a trip to review troops of which he had recently been made commander.
-Before he left on the trip, he planned to travel from the Tuileries Palace in Paris to nearby Neuilly-sur-Seine where his wife and two sons were staying.
+In July 1842, Ferdinand was scheduled to leave on a trip to review French troops.
+Before he left, he planned to travel from the Tuileries Palace in Paris to nearby Neuilly-sur-Seine where his wife and two sons were staying.
 On July 13, 1842, he left Paris in an open carriage.
 During the short trip, the horses became out of control and Ferdinand either jumped or was projected out of the carriage, resulting in a skull fracture.
 Despite the best care of the doctors, 31-year-old Ferdinand died a few hours later, surrounded by family members who had rushed to the scene.

 Lithograph of the death of Ferdinand; Credit – Wikipedia